holochain/docs-pages/src/guide/bridging.md

 So if every app lives in an entirely separated world how can they talk to each other?
 This is where **bridging** comes into play.

-A **bridge** is a connector between two apps (or two versions of the same app, for that matter) that allows a synchronous bidirectional transfer of information between them.
+A **bridge** is a connector between two apps (or two versions of the same app, for that matter) that allows synchronous, bidirectional transfer of information between them.
+It's important to note that this bridge connects two DNA instances on one machine; therefore, all function calls using this bridge are done from the perspective of the agent, not the apps as a whole.

 To use a bridge, right now you need to configure a [production Holochain conductor](./production_conductor.md), at least two instances configured, along the lines of the following example setup (in a **conductor-config.toml** file):